 - develop and support the capacity of people with disability to undertake activities that enable them to participate in the community and in employment.

 The supports must assist the person with disability to pursue their goals, objectives and aspirations, encourage social and economic participation, represent value for money and be effective and beneficial for the participant.
-The NDIS will take into account existing supports provided through the state or Commonwealth and these existing supports may form the basis of the new plan.
-It has also been agreed that no person should be disadvantaged by the transition to the NDIS.
 Supports provided can cover areas such as Personal Care, Community Access, Transport, Interpreting and Translating and Employment.
 The funding covers services, supports and equipment.

 Your NDIS plan will be all about your personal goals, needs and aspirations.
 You should think about:

 - what support you have and what activities you do now